gobabygocarswithjoysticks/gbg-pcb/docs/instructions/how-to-make-boards.md

 Set the hotplate to 240C 480F and wait for it to reach temperature

-Make sure you have the boards, tweezers, and a heat resistant surface to put boards on to cool.
+Make sure you have the boards, tweezers (or needle nose pliers), and a heat resistant surface to put boards on to cool.

-Carefully pick up the PCB with tweezers.
+Carefully pick up the PCB with tweezers or needle nose pliers (needle nose pliers can be easier to hold for multiple minutes).

-Use the tweezers to hold the PCB as close to the hot plate as you can without touching or tilting the PCB.
-Hold the PCB there for 1 minute so that the PCB can slowly heat up.
+Hold the PCB as close to the hot plate as you can without touching or tilting the PCB.
+Hold the PCB there for 1 minute so that the PCB can slowly warm up.

 Gently set the PCB on the hotplate.
-Slide the PCB fully on the hotplate.
+Slide the PCB fully onto the hotplate.

 The following steps shouldn't take more than about 15 seconds.